dapr/docs/daprdocs/content/en/docs/developing-applications/building-blocks/state-management/query-state-store/query-sqlserver-store.md

 ---
-title: "Query SQL Store"
+title: "SQL server"
-linkTitle: "Query SQL"
+linkTitle: "SQL server"
 weight: 3000
+description: "Use SQL server as a backend state store"
 ---

 Dapr doesn't transform state values while saving and retrieving states.
 Dapr requires all state store implementations to abide by a certain key format scheme (see [Dapr state management spec](../../reference/api/state_api.md).
 You can directly interact with the underlying store to manipulate the state data, such querying states, creating aggregated views and making backups.